TilmanGriesel/PeregrineLogger/README.md

 * More then trace log targets (if you dont wanna write your own)

 ## Links
-My little blog post about this at http://tilmangriesel.de/2013/02/26/peregrine-logger/
+My little blog post about this http://tilmangriesel.de/2013/02/26/peregrine-logger/